-State Basic funding, Federal Basic funding and Federal IELCE funding have a statutory limitation on the costs of administration.
-State Basic and State Performance are limited to the institution's Negotiated Indirect Cost Rate, NICR, or the De Minimis Rate, (Illinois Policy), Federal Basic and Federal IELCE are limited to 5%.
+Federal Basic and Federal IELCE funding have a statutory limitation on the costs of administration.
+Federal Basic and Federal IELCE are limited to 5%.
 The costs of administration are those portions of reasonable, necessary, and allowable costs associated with the overall project management and administration.
-These costs can be both personnel and non-personnel, and both direct and indirect.
+These costs can be both personnel and non-personnel and both direct and indirect.
 Therefore, the limitation applies to the combined claims for indirect costs and direct administration costs.
-WIOA Section 233 (b) (a) (2)
+29 USC 3323